 Total Productive Maintenance (TPM) is a method to achieve maximum equipment effectiveness through employee involvement.
 TPM achieves efficiency by building a comprehensive maintenance system based on respect for individuals and total employee participation.
 It brings together people from different departments, from top managers down to work in small groups activities.

-During the last couple of months I had conversations with several plant managers from different companies and the priority for almost all of them is the TPM implementation.
+During the last couple of months, I had conversations with several plant managers from different companies and the priority for almost all of them is the TPM implementation.
 When you look at the benefits of this system it is easy to understand why; the improved equipment productivity brings with it reduced scrap, improved on-time delivery, lowered maintenance and manufacturing costs and enhanced job satisfaction.

 TPM is one of the hardest lean tools to implement if not the most difficult.
 To accomplish all those things mentioned before we need to change people’s attitudes.
 There are a lot of traditional ideas from which we have to walk away as a team.

-Let’s start with the top management, if we as leaders don’t change anybody else will change.
-Managers must make TPM a part of their daily activities, support and encourage all TPM activities, treat it as a priority for the organization, because it is a priority!
+Let’s start with the top management if we as leaders don’t change anybody else will change.
+Managers must make TPM a part of their daily activities, support and encourage all TPM activities, treat it as a priority for the organization because it is a priority!
 It is important to recognize that the TPM implementation is not easy and will take many years, the consistency to show support and lead by example will be critical through all those years.
-Managers cannot fall into the tramp of “I have too much to do” and let the implementation on the hands of somebody else, it is top management responsibility to support TPM every day.
+Managers cannot fall into the trap of “I have too much to do” and let the implementation on the hands of somebody else, it is top management responsibility to support TPM every day.

 The preconceived idea that the machine operators work is to operate the machine and maintenance work is to fix it is one of the hardest to change.
 With that idea in mind, operators stop the machine and call maintenance to tight a screw or align a sensor.
-They know what to do but “is not their work” causing a lot of downtime.
-On the other side, the maintenance crew work more as firefighters, running through the whole production floor from one emergency to the next.
+They know what to do but “is not their work” causing downtime.
+On the other side, the maintenance crew works more as firefighters, running through the whole production floor from one emergency to the next.
 They never stop to analyze the faults or breakdowns to figure out their root cause to be able to design a solution to prevent it from happening again.
 TPM promotes small group activities, honest and respectful discussions about how to obtain the best of each equipment.
-Production, maintenance and quality needs to work together to investigate the reason for defects, find out the best solution, coordinate how and when to fix those problems and follow-up to adjust the plan or change the standards.
+Production, maintenance, and quality need to work together to investigate the reason for defects, find out the best solution, coordinate how and when to fix those problems and follow-up to adjust the plan or change the standards.

 Like I said before, TPM implementation is not easy; but the process although overwhelming at some points is very rewarding most of the time.
-It is and incredible journey for everybody, but as a leader there is hardly a bigger reward to your hard work than looking at your employees taking care of their own problems with a huge satisfaction face, knowing that they are the owners of the process, that they are not followers but influencers, thinking people, treated with respect.
+It is an incredible journey for everybody, but as a leader there is hardly a bigger reward to your hard work than looking at your employees taking care of their own problems with a huge satisfaction face, knowing that they are the owners of the process, that they are not followers but influencers, thinking people, treated with respect.